joaovitorpessoa/backend-challenge/README.md

 - Format
 - Passing tests

-Others tip to maintain the quality of project:
+Others tips to maintain the quality of project:

 - Don't force commits with `no-verify` flag
-- Always prefer use the typescript path mapping with imports like @layer/file.ts.
+- Always prefer use the typescript path mapping with imports like @layer/file.ts
 - Don't break dependency rule between architecture layers

 ### Writing tests